article banner

 invokeOnCompletion

-Another way to handle coroutine cancellation or completion is to use the invokeOnCompletion function from Job.
-It is used to set a handler to be called when the job reaches a terminal state, namely either "Completed" or "Cancelled".
-It also provides an exception that finished a coroutine in its parameter. invokeOnCompletion is guaranteed to be called exactly once (assuming this coroutine ever completed), even if the job was already completed when the handler was set.
+Another way to handle coroutine cancellation or completion is to use the invokeOnCompletion function from Job, which is used to set a handler to be called when the job reaches a terminal state, namely either "Completed" or "Cancelled".
+It also provides an exception in its parameter that finishes a coroutine. invokeOnCompletion is guaranteed to be called exactly once (assuming this coroutine ever completes), even if the job had already completed when the handler was set.

 import kotlinx.coroutines.* //sampleStart suspend fun main(): Unit = coroutineScope { val job = launch { repeat(1_000) { i -> delay(200) println("Printing $i") } } job.invokeOnCompletion { if (it is CancellationException) { println("Cancelled with $it") } println("Finally") } delay(700) job.cancel() job.join() println("Cancelled successfully") delay(1000) } // (0.2 sec) // Printing 0 // (0.2 sec) // Printing 1 // (0.2 sec) // Printing 2 // (0.1 sec) // Cancelled with JobCancellationException... // Finally // Cancelled successfully //sampleEnd